Maryland Credit Services Bond: A Comprehensive Guide

 How Much Does the Maryland Credit Services Bond Cost?

-The Maryland Credit Services surety bond can cost anywhere between $750 to $2,500 per year.
+The Maryland Credit Services surety bond can cost anywhere between $750 to $2,500 per year or $75 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 Credit Services Bond Cost